andyblight/nRF905Py3/README.md

 Implements the class Nrf905Spi.

 Responsible for reading and writing messages using the SPI bus via the pigpio commands.
 Also uses Nrf905ConfigRegister to read and write to the nRF905 config register.

 Depends on Nrf905ConfigRegister and pigpio.

 ### nrf905_config.py

 Implements the class Nrf905ConfigRegister.
 During development, this was split out from the Nrf905Spi class as it became so big.
 Splitting it out also made unit testing of this whole class much easier.

 No dependencies.

 ## TO DO List

-1. Make nrf905-monitor work.
+1. Make nrf905-example.py work.
     1. Nrf905 is part way through a re-write as handling states was getting difficult.
         1. Use setters and getters for exposed properties.
 DONE.
+        1. API should hide the three GPIO pin callbacks.
+It should just have one callback to handle the date being received.
-        1. threads.py can be used as an example of how to use threads, queues and semaphores to do what I need.
-Merge in changes.
+        1. threads.py can be used as an example of how to use threads, queues and semaphores to do what I need. threads.py should be simplified to be just what is needed by the driver.
+Are threads needed?
+If so, document reason.
         1. Use state machine in prototypes dir instead of variables.
 1. Add SPI bus 1 functionality.
 The Nrf905Spi.\_\_init\_\_() function takes the spi_bus parameter but there is no implemented functionality.
 Affects Nrf905SPI and Nrf905Gpio classes.
 Needs RPi 2 or later to test.
 1. Deal with multiple users and one device problem.
 Only allow single users?
     Allow multiple users using queues and callbacks?
 Multiple users means using queues, each user need unique handle (in the Nrf905 class).
     Need to work out user privileges for each function.
+1. Consider moving all PiGPIO functions into a single class to allow alternative implementations.
+Also hides PiGPIO from API functions.

 ## References